DialmasterOrg/Youtarr/README.md

 **When running in production mode with the above config, your Plex Server IP Address should be set to host.docker.internal**

 This app uses Plex for auth.
 To login it will use Plex and then will verify that the Plex server on the local system is accessible to the Plex account you logged in to.

+**You must login to Youtarr using the same Plex account that you use to administer the Plex server you want to use Youtarr with!**

 If not you will be unable to login.

 1. Run `./start.sh`.
 The frontend UI will be exposed at `localhost:3087`